Gandhabba in a Human Body – an Analogy

 • But if the gandhabba can come out of the body, it can see by itself.
 The following video clearly illustrates this situation.

-13. Note that she had “never seen anything” in her whole life.
+13. Note that she had “never seen anything” in her life.
 It seems that either her physical eyes or the optic nerve/visual cortex in the brain had been damaged at birth.
 But the cakkhu pasāda rūpa was fully functional.
-That is why she was able to see when the gandhabba came out of her body.
+That is why she could see when her gandhabba came out of her body.
+(She came out of the physical body with her manomaya kaya or her gandhabba; that is what an Out-of-Body Experience means.)

 • All five sensory faculties are in the gandhabba or the manōmaya kāya.
-Those signals are first processed by the brain before the signals arrive at the corresponding pasāda rūpa.
-Then that pasāda rūpa transfers the signal to the hadaya vatthu and it is the hadaya vatthu that really “sees”, “hears”, etc. See “Mind and Matter – Buddhist Analysis.
+The brain must process those signals before sending them to the corresponding pasāda rūpa.
+Then that pasāda rūpa transfers the signal to the hadaya vatthu, and it is the hadaya vatthu that really “sees,” “hears,” etc. See “Mind and Matter – Buddhist Analysis.

 Print Friendly, PDF & Email